tudorpintea999/eclipse-program-library/docs/src/account-compression/concepts.md

 ```
 In the above example let's say we try to modify `X5 -> X5'` and make another request to modify X6 -> X6''.
 For the first change we get root `X1'` computed using `X1' = H(H(X4,X5'),X3)`.
 For the second change we get root X1'' computed using `X1'' = H(H(X6'',X7),X2`).
 However `X1''` is not valid as `X1' != H(H(X6, X7), X2)` because the new root is actually `X1'`.

-The reason this happens is because the change in the first trees path actualy changes the proofs required by the second trees change.
+The reason this happens is because the change in the first trees path actually changes the proofs required by the second trees change.
 To circumvent this problem we maintain a changelog of updates that have been made to the tree, so when `X5 -> X5'` the second mutation can actually use X2' instead of X2 which would compute to the correct root.

 To swap the nodes when adding a new leaf in the second tree we do the following:
 - Take XOR of the leaf indices of the change log path and the new leaf in base 2